 I had never heard of the breed, let alone worked with one, and I’ve worked with 200+ dogs in my capacity as a professional dog walker and pet sitter.

-American Squirrel Hunting Dog
+Feist dogs are American Squirrel Hunting Dogs

 The woman at the rescue group said that Feists are American hunting dogs who were bred in the Southern United States.
 When I did a little more research on my own, here’s what I found out: